Dark Water (2002 film): Plot

 Yoshimi Matsubara struggles to rebuild her life amidst a messy divorce from her husband Kunio Hamada, which sees her battling for sole custody of her six-year-old daughter Ikuko.
 She rents a rundown apartment, enrolls Ikuko in a nearby kindergarten, and gets a job as a proofreader for a small publishing company.
 The ceiling of their apartment has a water leak that slowly worsens, and she complains to the building superintendent Kamiya to no avail.

 Yoshimi begins experiencing strange occurrences around the complex.
 A child's red schoolbag reappears no matter how often she tries to dispose of it, and she gets glimpses of a mysterious little girl.
 Several incidents remind her of the time she was abandoned at kindergarten as a child, which is shown in flashbacks.
 She is regularly late to pick up Ikuko from school and is stressed when her ex-husband tries to take Ikuko.
 Yoshimi learns of Mitsuko Kawai, a little girl who went missing a year earlier, from a missing person photo of her with a yellow raincoat and red schoolbag.
 She discovers that Mitsuko used to live in the abandoned unit directly above her apartment.

 One day, Yoshimi finds Ikuko in the apartment upstairs, where the faucets have been left running and flooded the entire unit.
 Her lawyer talks to Kamiya, who finally agrees to fix the issue.
 Afterwards, things seemingly return to normal, but the red schoolbag reappears.
 Yoshimi goes to the roof and notices that the water tank was last opened and inspected over a year ago, shortly before Mitsuko was last seen.
 She has a vision which reveals to her that Mitsuko fell into the tank while trying to retrieve her red schoolbag and drowned.
 Meanwhile, Mitsuko's ghost attempts to drown Ikuko in the bathtub.

 Yoshimi rushes back to her apartment, grabs an unconscious Ikuko, and flees from Mitsuko into the elevator.
 However, as the elevator closes, she sees that the figure pursuing her is Ikuko and that she has been carrying Mitsuko.
 A decayed Mitsuko clings to Yoshimi, who realizes she won't let go.
 As Ikuko cries and begs her to come back, Yoshimi sacrifices herself to appease Mitsuko's spirit.
 The two ascend in the elevator, which then explodes in a heavy torrent of water that knocks Ikuko to the floor.

 A decade later, 16-year-old Ikuko lives with her father.
 She revisits the now-abandoned apartment block and notices that her old apartment looks oddly clean.
 She sees Yoshimi, who looks the same as she did a decade ago, and questions why she was not told that her mother was living nearby.
-Confirming that she is a spirit, Yoshimi apologizes that they cannot be together and affirms that she is happy as long as Ikuko is alright.
-Mitsuko appears by Yoshimi's side and they disappear together, leaving Ikuko to express gratitude that her mother always looked out for her.
+Yoshimi apologizes that they cannot be together and affirms that she is happy as long as Ikuko is alright.
+Mitsuko briefly appears.
+Both spirits disappear and Ikuko realizes her mother always looked out for her.